rocky-raccoon33/notes/docs/blog/posts/Web/Spring/Spring MVC.md

 ## `1` Filters

-- `Filters` are part of the web server and not the Spring framework.

-___

-> `Filters` intercept requests before they reach the `DispatcherServlet`, making them ideal for coarse-grained tasks such as:
+- `Filters` are part of the web server and not the Spring framework, it intercep requests before they reach the `DispatcherServlet`, making them ideal for coarse-grained tasks such as:

 - Authentication
 - Logging and auditing